Why Do We Need to Interpret the Bible?

 While I can sympathize with not wanting to make the Bible too complicated (as in the first question), the second question fails to take into account various factors:

-The questions betray a simplistic approach to the Bible
+Betrays a Simplistic Approach to the Bible

 But beyond these additional complexities, I believe the questions betrays something about the way we approach the Scriptures.